Ryanstemkoski1/cydoc-frontend-tmp/README.md

 You'll want a production (us-east-1) and a staging (us-east-2) profile in your aws cli config

-run `amplify configure` to switch profiles & ensure you're in the right region
+run `amplify configure` to switch profiles & ensure you're in the right region, be careful with deploying amplify configs as it can break production

 Be sure to switch to the correct environment before pushing any changes:
 `amplify env checkout dev` or `amplify env checkout production`